Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_iuf_additional_products_with_iuf.md

 The IUF upgrade workflow is now complete.
 Exit any typescript sessions created during the upgrade procedure and remove any installation artifacts, if desired.

+## Description of CSM upgrade hooks

+The hooks below are automatically executed when CSM is being upgraded with IUF.

+- CSM upgrade prerequisites

+   CSM upgrade prerequisites are executed in a hook run before `pre-install-check`.
+This executes steps that are dependencies for later CSM upgrade steps.
+   This includes some service chart upgrades, uploading base NCN images to be used later in `prepare-images`, and other setup steps.
+   The specific script that is being executed is `/usr/share/doc/csm/upgrade/scripts/upgrade/prerequisites.sh`.

+- CSM services upgrade and validate CSM health

+   CSM services upgrade and validate CSM health are executed in a hook run before `management-nodes-rollout`.
+This hook is only executed before the first NCN is upgraded.
+   The specific script that executes the CSM services upgrade is `/usr/share/doc/csm/upgrade/scripts/upgrade/csm-upgrade.sh`.

+- Apply networking, apply CoreDNS anti-affinity, and upgrade Kubernetes control plane

+   Apply networking, apply CoreDNS anti-affinity, and completing the Kubernetes control plane upgrade is executed in a hook run after `deploy-product`.
+   The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.